Fexofenadine (Allegra®, Telfast®) for Dogs and Cats

 - Fexofenadine is considered less sedating than other antihistamines.

 - WARNING: If you use Allegra®, only use the product that indicates the active ingredient is Fexofenadine.
-Do not use the product that includes the active ingredients of Fexofenadine AND pseudoephedrine such as Allegra-D®.
+Do not use the product that includes the active ingredients of Fexofenadine AND pseudoephedrine, such as Allegra-D®.
 Pseudoephedrine (Allegra-D®) can be toxic to pets.
-Also – the human fexofenadine oral suspension contains xylitol (may be toxic in dogs).
-To learn more – go to Xylitol Toxicity in Dogs.
+Also, the human fexofenadine oral suspension contains xylitol (which may be toxic in dogs).

 - The use of Fexofenadine in dogs and cats has been limited.
 Much of the information about how Fexofenadine works in dogs and cats, as well as its side effects, has largely been extrapolated from human literature and information about the other antihistamines more commonly used in dogs.

 - Histamine is a chemical that is released in the body in response to an inflammation or allergy.
 This chemical travels throughout the body searching for specific histamine receptors (targets on cells).
 Once attached to the receptors, histamine will cause swelling, itchiness, and other symptoms associated with an allergic response.